 Relying on undefined behaviour makes a program unstable and non-portable.
 While some cases of undefined behaviour may be consistent across multiple implementations, it is still dangerous to rely on them.
-Relying on undefined behaviour can result in errors that are difficult to locate and only present themselves under special circumstances.
-For example, accessing memory deallocated by free() or realloc() results in undefined behaviour, but it may work most of the time.
+Relying on undefined behaviour can result in errors that are difficult to locate and only present themselves under special

-6.5 6 ,2 Guidance to language users Deleted: 7 7 Follow the guidelines of TR 24772-1 clause 6.57.5.
-6.57 Implementation-defined Behaviour [FAB] Deleted: 8 3 6.57,1 Applicability to language Deleted: 8 3 This subclause requires a complete rewrite to have it reflect C++ issues.
-The C standard has documented, in Annex J.3, 112 instances of implementation-defined behaviour.
-Examples of implementation-defined behaviour are: The number of bits in a byte The direction of rounding when a floating-point number is converted to a narrower floating-point numbe The rules for composing valid file names r Relying on implementation-defined behaviour can make a program less portable across implementations.
+WG 23/N0 744 Deleted: 643 circumstances.
+For example, accessing memory deallocated by free() or realloc() rea sults in undefined behaviour. but it may work most of the time. , 6.5 6 ,2 Guidance to language users Deleted: 7 Follow the guidelines of TR 24772-1 clause 6.57.5.
+6.57,Implementation-defined Behaviour [FAB] Deleted: 8 6.5 7 ,1 Applicability to language Deleted: 8 ̄ .
+This subclause requires a complete rewrite to have it reflect C++ issues.
+The Clatendard has documented in Annov 12, 112 instances of inclusion station of the and hohoviour.
+Everytes of The C standard has documented, in Annex J.3, 112 instances of implementation-def implementation-defined behaviour are: ned penaviour.
+Examples of The number of bits in a byte The direction of rounding when a floating-point number is converted to a na arrower floating-point number The rules for composing valid file names Relying on implementation-defined behaviour can make a program less portable aci oss implementations.
 However, this is less true than for unspecified and undefined behaviour.
-The following code shows an example of reliance upon implementation-defined behaviour: unsigned int x = 50; x += (x << 2) + 1; // x = 5x + 1 Since the bitwise representation of integers is implementation-defined, the computation on x will be incorrect for implementations where integers are not represented in two's complement form.
-6.57,2 Guidance to language users Deleted: 8 3 Follow the guidelines of TR 24772-1 clause 6.58.5.
-Eliminate to the extent possible any reliance on implementation-defined behaviour from programs in order to increase portability.
-Even programs that are specifically intended for a particular implementation may in the future be ported to another environment or sections reused for future implementations.
-6.58 Deprecated Language Features [MEM] Deleted: 9 ) 6.5&1 Applicability to language Deleted: 9 ) This subclause requires a complete rewrite to have it reflect C++ issues.
+The following code shows an example of reliance upon implementation-defined beh aviour: unsigned int $x = 50;$ x += (x << 2) + 1; // x = 5x + 1 Since the bitwise representation of integers is implementation-defined, the comput ation on x will be incorrect for implementations where integers are not represented in two's complement form.
+6.5 7 ,2 Guidance to language users Deleted: 8 • Follow the guidelines of TR 24772-1 clause 6.58.5.
+Eliminate to the extent possible any reliance on implementation-defined be order to increase portability.
+Even programs that are specifically intended f implementation may in the future be ported to another environment or sec implementations. tions reused for future 6.5 8 Deprecated Language Features [MEM] Deleted: 9 6.5 8 ,1 Applicability to language Deleted: 9 0.50,1 Applicability to language This subclause requires a complete rewrite to have it reflect C++ issues.
 C deprecated one function, the function gets() and removed it from the standard in 2011.
-C has deprecated several language features primarily by tightening the requirements for the feature: Implicit int declarations are no longer allowed.
-Functions cannot be implicitly declared.
-They must be defined before use or have a prototype. © ISO/IEC 2015 - All rights reserved 41
+42 © ISO/IEC 2015 - All rights reserved